-There’s not much to the Tobacco Stand, just a small, square kiosk with three stools inside at the counter, plus a table outside in a sheltered seating area.
-There are a pair of takeaway windows, one here, the other on the street, but otherwise that’s it.
-Be warned: if you don’t like tobacco smoke, this may not be the place for you since customers smoke both inside and out.
+There’s not much to Stockholm Roast, just a small, square kiosk with a couple of stools inside at the counter, plus two tables, a wooden sofa and an armchair outside in a sheltered seating area.
+There are a pair of takeaway windows, one here, the other on the street, with a handful of stools, but otherwise that’s it.

 You can read more of my thoughts after the gallery.

-Stockholm Roast literally caught my eye while walking past on my way to the office.
-I’d just come from having coffee at Ratio &C so didn’t stop, instead calling in on the next three days.
-On Aoyama Dori, just northeast of Omotesando Station and its junction with Omotesando Avenue, it’s in good company: Blue Bottle Coffee, Café Kitsuné and the new Maruyama Single Origin all inhabit the narrow streets just behind Stockholm Roast.
+Stockholm Roast literally caught my eye while walking past on my way to the office during the second of two trips to Japan in 2018.
+On Aoyama Dori, just northeast of Omotesando Station and its junction with Omotesando Avenue, it’s in good company: Blue Bottle Coffee, Maruyama Single Origin and the new Café Kitsuné all inhabit the narrow streets just behind Stockholm Roast.

-It’s at the start of a long, narrow alley lined with bars, food stands and the like, with plenty of outdoor seating.
-Like a small street food market, Stockholm Roast fits in perfectly.
-The location, on the right-hand side at the alley’s entrance, is excellent, catching both passing trade on Aoyama Dori (me) plus those going into the alley.
+It’s part of the Commune, a long, narrow alley lined with bars, food stands and the like, with plenty of outdoor seating.
+Stockholm Roast’s location, in a kiosk on the right-hand side of the alley’s entrance, means that it catches both passing trade on Aoyama Dori (which is how it caught me) plus those going into the alley.

-Your other option is the door to the left of the takeaway window which leads into the tiny interior.
-The Tobacco Stand is pretty much a cube, the back and right-hand walls (as seen from the street) lined with tobacco and smoking-related products.
-Stockholm Roast is in the front left-corner, where a two-sided counter takes up over half the floor space.
-This runs from next to the takeaway window at the front, via an L-shape, to between the takeaway window and door on the left-hand wall.
-There’s not much space, so it can be a bit of a squeeze.
-There are three stools at the counter if you want to sit inside, the perfect place to chat with the baristas.
+Stockholm Roast is pretty much a cube, the back and right-hand walls (as seen from the street) lined with coffee and related products (plus some unrelated items, like muesli).
+The counter occupies the front of the kiosk, which takes up maybe two thirds of the floor space.
+There’s not much space, so it can be a bit of a squeeze, but there are a couple of stools at the counter if you want to sit inside, the perfect place to chat with the baristas.